fastcode-ose/www.fastcode.org/src/events/coevolution-workshop.md

 PPoPP provides the ideal venue for this workshop.
 Parallel programming—the heart of PPoPP—is a driving force behind modern compiler and hardware research.
 Moreover, the co-location with CGO and HPCA naturally connects all three dimensions of the ecosystem that Fastcode seeks to address.
 We believe the workshop will be of strong interest not only to the PPoPP community but also to participants of the co-located conferences.

-# Proposed Activities
+# Planned Activities

--   **Invited talks:** We will invite distinguished speakers recognized for high-impact contributions in algorithms, compilers, and hardware.
+-   **Invited talks:** We are inviting distinguished speakers recognized for high-impact contributions in algorithms, compilers, and hardware.

--   **Contributed talks:** We will solicit proposals from the broader community.
-All submissions must include a title, an abstract, and a description of the talk, and should be no longer than one page.
+-   **Contributed talks:** We solicited proposals from the broader community and accepted the following four talks for presentation at CACHP-26:
-    Each submission will undergo peer review, and accepted talks will be presented at the workshop.
+      * Efficient Hardware Primitives for Immediate Memory Reclamation in Optimistic Data Structures (A. Singh, T. Brown, and M. Spear)
+      * Adaptive Loop Unrolling for Automatic Parallelism Management (S.V.
+Satish and S. Westrick)
+      * Synthesizing Dist-Memory Mappings for Tensor Computations with Domain and Hardware Knowledge (M. Kong)
+      * Co-Design for Performance and Energy-Efficiency in modern AI paradigms (G. Cong)

 -   **Panel discussion:** To conclude the workshop, we will hold a panel session where speakers and participants can discuss open challenges, research directions, and opportunities for collaboration.

-# Registration

-{% alert "note" %}
-Submit your talk abstract at https://easychair.org/my/conference?conf=cachp26.
-{% endalert %}

 # Important Dates